Canon G1 X Mark III versus Fujifilm X100F

 |Sony RX10 III (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||23.1||12.6||472||70|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The G1X Mark III and the X100F are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The following table reports on some other key feature differences and similarities of the Canon G1 X Mark III, the Fujifilm X100F, and comparable cameras.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Canon G1 X Mark III and Fujifilm X100F in connection with corresponding information for a sample of similar cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Fujifilm X100F (⇒ lft)||2360||no||3.0||1040||fixed||no||4000||8.0||4.6||no|